-The objective of this contract between the Department of Energy (DOE) and Petrotechnical Resources of Alaska (PRA) is to provide specific planning, analytical, arctic engineering, and environmental services associated with the potential drilling of methane hydrate stratigraphic test well(s) and a long-term methane hydrate production test well on the North Slope of Alaska.
+The objective of this contract between the Department of Energy (DOE) and Petrotechnical Resources of Alaska (PRA) is to provide specific planning, analytical, arctic engineering, and environmental services associated with the drilling of methane hydrate stratigraphic test well(s) and the potential establishment of a long-term methane hydrate production test well on the North Slope of Alaska.

 Petrotechnical Resources of Alaska

-The scope of work for the PRA effort involves the development of viable plans using arctic construction, petroleum, facility, and drilling engineering design necessary to successfully accomplish ANS gas hydrate stratigraphic test well(s) drilling operations and production testing.
-These studies will also help develop estimated cost for efforts associated with this work.
-The project includes support for required prospect site environmental permitting and associated field activities necessary for the permitting of the stratigraphic test well(s), along with the development of comprehensive plans and associated costs for drilling and data acquisition of one to three stratigraphic test wells, and a long-term methane hydrate production test well to follow in the success case.
+The scope of work for the PRA effort involved the development of viable plans using arctic construction, petroleum, facility, and drilling engineering design necessary to successfully accomplish ANS gas hydrate stratigraphic test well(s) drilling operations and production testing.
+These studies also helped develop estimated cost for efforts associated with this work.
+The project included support for required prospect site environmental permitting and associated field activities necessary for the permitting of the stratigraphic test well(s), along with the development of comprehensive plans and associated costs for drilling and data acquisition of one to three stratigraphic test wells, and a long-term methane hydrate production test well to follow in the success case.

-This collaboration will benefit the DOE Gas Hydrate program, which is part of the Natural Gas and Oil Program, by significantly leveraging the JOGMEC-funded activities; and providing DOE with evaluation of the costs and logistics associated with potential ANS gas hydrate R&D.
+This collaboration benefitted the DOE Gas Hydrate program, which is part of the Natural Gas and Oil Program, by significantly leveraging the JOGMEC-funded activities; and providing DOE with evaluation of the costs and logistics associated with potential ANS gas hydrate R&D.

 During the late summer of 2015, PRA contractors conducted fieldwork surveys at ANS candidate remote sites for the stratigraphic test well(s) within the State of Alaska set-aside leases.
 Contractors completed general reconnaissance via helicopter of potential ice-road routes and stream crossings.
 The team also conducted an evaluation of the existing gravel at the PBU Eileen pad.
 A lake studies team evaluated several lakes in the region for their potential to provide water for ice roads and operations activities.